johnrandallia/metabarcode_pipelines/README.md

 > conda activate metabarcode_data_analysis_env
 ```

-Now, within the newly created and activated metabarcode_data_analysis_env, the installation of these tools can be done using the **installation_utils.sh** bash script.
+Within the newly created and activated metabarcode_data_analysis_env, the installation of these tools can be done using the **installation_utils.sh** bash script.
 - fastqc
 - fastx_trimmer
 - fastq-pair